anonymousbitcoin/anon/.github/ISSUE_TEMPLATE.md

 ### Actual behaviour + errors
 Tell us what happens instead including any noticable error output (any messages displayed on-screen when e.g. a crash occurred)

-### The version of Bitcoin Private you were using:
+### The version of Anonymous Bitcoin you were using:
 Run `btpcd --version` to find out

 ### Machine specs: